Top 100 Interesting Science Facts for Kids!

 52. What are Seeds?

 Seeds are like plant's babies and they contain all the information stored in the form of DNA to make an adult plant.
 DNA is like a computer program and it tells the seed how to grow, how big to get and what shape the stems, roots and leaves should be.
+When a seed gets enough heat, oxygen and becomes moist, it germinates.
+This means the seed splits out of its shell and starts to grow.

 53. What are Roots For?